Best SIM/eSIM Card Options for Europe – Where to Buy

 Important Tip: Before relying on an eSIM, double-check that your phone supports them!
 You can usually find this information in your phone’s settings.

-If you’re looking for a UK esim, Gigago offers a variety of options to keep you connected during your trip.
+If you’re looking for an Europe eSIM, Gigago offers a variety of options to keep you connected during your trip.

 IV.
 Where to buy SIM card/eSIM for Europe?